 Upon acceptance, the applicant will be required to complete the following health requirements: complete physical, specified laboratory tests, immunizations, drug screens, and the passing of a Criminal record check.

 Must have a current CPR certification which would be in effect for the academic year/years enrolled.
-This is to include adult, child, and infant CPR, AED and Heimlich maneuver and is offered at the college.
+This is to include adult, child, and infant CPR, AED and foreign body airway obstruction and is offered at the college.

 Practical Nursing Education - Day and Evening Program course listings with descriptions of each class may be found in the Washington State Community College Catalog.